ezekg/flint/README.md

 //--------------------------------------------------------------------------------
 // @param [map] : Here you can set up your various breakpoints for your
 // project.
 Any number of breakpoints is acceptable.
 You must include a column
 // count and breakpoint value for each listed breakpoint.
-Order does have
+The order does have
 // to follow a `DESC` order.
-Unit chosen here must be used consistently
+Unit (px | em) chosen here must be used consistently
 // throughout the rest of the config map.
 //--------------------------------------------------------------------------------
 // @param default [string] : alias of breakpoint that is your grid default
 // @param grid [string] : style of grid
-// @param gutter [integer | false] : contextual size of gutter
+// @param gutter [number | false] : contextual size of gutter
-// @param float-style [integer | false] : float direction
+// @param float-style [number | false] : float direction
-// @param max-width [integer | bool] : max-width for `containers`
+// @param max-width [number | bool] : max-width for containers
 // @param center-container [bool] : if you want a centered container
 // @param border-box-sizing [bool] : if you want box-sizing: border-box applied
 // @param debug-mode [bool] : ouputs debug properties